Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Mathematical Benchmark Examples

 \subsubsection{Network Architecture and Learning Data}

-For this parameter-dependent example, we implement a PICNN where each path consists of three hidden layers with 10, 20, and 20 neurons, respectively.
+For this parameter-dependent example, we implement a PICNN where each path consists of three hidden layers with 10, 20 and 20 neurons, respectively.
 The convex input, denoted by $\hat{m}$, represents the minors of the signed singular values, i.e.~$\m(\hat{\nu})$, while the nonconvex inputs, denoted as vector $\zeta$, correspond to the two parameters $\lambda$ and $\alpha$.
-The learning domain for $\hat{\nu}$ is defined as $[-\overline{\nu},\overline{\nu}]^2$ with $\overline{\nu}=1.05$, while the learning domain is $[1,2]$ for each of the parameters $\lambda$ and $\alpha$.
-For the training dataset, the set of points in the signed singular value space is obtained by discretising each axis into $201$ points, so that the point \(0\) is included, with a local refinement towards the origin using a quadratic transformation, as in the previous example.
+The learning domain for the parameters \(\lambda\) and \(\alpha\) is \([1,2]\), while for the signed singular value input \(\hat{\nu}\) the learning domain is defined as \([-\overline{\nu}, \overline{\nu}]^2\), with \(\overline{\nu}=1.5\), ensuring in particular that \(\overline{\nu} \geq \sqrt{\lambda/\alpha}\).
+For the training dataset, the set of points in the signed singular value space is obtained by discretising each axis into \num{251} points, so that the point \(0\) is included, with a local refinement towards the origin using a quadratic transformation, as in the example in \cref{sec:KSD}.
 The parameter $\lambda$ takes values from the discrete set $\{1,1.2, \ldots, 1.8,2\}$ and $\alpha$ follows the same parameter discretisation.
-These discretisations lead to a total of \num{1454436} points in the training dataset.
-For the validation dataset, in the parameter components we randomly select six values each for $\lambda$ and for $\alpha$ within the interval $[1,2]$, and for each couple of parameters $(\lambda, \alpha)$ we randomly sample $130^2$ points in the \(\nu\) argument within the domain $[-\overline{\nu},\overline{\nu}]^2$, making hence \num{608400} points.
-Consequently, the training dataset accounts for $70 \%$ of the total learning dataset, while the validation dataset accounts for $30 \%$ of it.
-The target values are computed using the analytical function \(\Phi^{\pc}\), cf.~\eqref{eq:PhipcGKSD}. \Cref{fig:Training_Loss_GKSD} illustrates a one-dimensional representation of the target values for the training dataset along the diagonal $(\nu_1, \nu_1)$-axis.
-For the loss function \(\Loss\) from \eqref{eq:loss}, we choose the penalty parameters $\lambda_{\ineq}=1.5$ and $\lambda_{\sym}=1$.
+These discretisations lead to a total of \num{2268036} points in the learning dataset.
+For the validation dataset, $30 \%$ of these points are randomly selected, leaving $70 \%$ for the training data set.
+The target values are computed using the analytical function \(\Phi^{\pc}\), cf.~\eqref{eq:PhipcGKSD}.

+\Cref{fig:Training_Loss_GKSD} illustrates a one-dimensional representation of the target values for the training dataset along the diagonal $(\nu_1, \nu_1)$-axis.
+For the loss function \(\Loss\) from \eqref{eq:loss}, we choose the penalty parameters $\lambda_{\ineq}=50$ and $\lambda_{\sym}=20$.